Social Icons

 Directed by James Cameron

-Here is a cultural icon of a movie that all should see, there is no reason to even say that you have been alive for this long and you have not seen this movie.
-This is James Cameron’s masterpiece of a movie, which he co-wrote and directed.
+Here’s a cultural icon of a movie that everyone should see.
+There’s no reason to even say you’ve been alive this long and haven’t seen this movie.
+This is James Cameron’s masterpiece, which he co-wrote and directed.

-What makes this movie a must watch is not just because of the screenplay, which I have to say is masterful is the acting of Ex-Governor Arnold Schwarzenegger that takes you by storm, this may stand as the best movie he has ever found himself in, and also the cool thing was he was the villain.
+What makes this movie a must-watch isn’t just the screenplay (which, I have to say, is masterful)—it’s the acting of ex-Governor Arnold Schwarzenegger that takes you by storm.
+This may stand as the best movie he’s ever been in, and the coolest part?
+He was the villain.

-The movie’s fast paced storytelling style is what will make sure that you don’t get bored and you stay glued, then add the action and violence that it never seem to have an end of, what you have is a recipe of how to make a classic action film.
-Although before its release many doubted that it will be a good idea or whether it will be well received, so I guess those guys know nothing about a good movie.
+The movie’s fast-paced storytelling style ensures you don’t get bored and stay glued to the screen.
+Add the endless action and violence, and what you have is a recipe for how to make a classic action film.
+Although, before its release, many doubted whether it would be a good idea or well-received.
+I guess those guys know nothing about a good movie.

-The movie starts in post-apocalyptic 2029 where the human race is fighting to stay alive as they face extinction.
-This is because in the past an artificial intelligent network called Skynet became self-aware and initiated a nuclear holocaust to wipe out all mankind; but one man stands between Skynet and the destruction of all the human race; his name is John Connor.
+The movie starts in post-apocalyptic 2029, where the human race is fighting to survive as they face extinction.
+This is because, in the past, an artificial intelligence network called Skynet became self-aware and initiated a nuclear holocaust to wipe out mankind.
+But one man stands between Skynet and the destruction of humanity: his name is John Connor.

-So Skynet devised a means to stop this man so they sent an artificially intelligent cyborg assassin, to the past, exactly 1984 to kill Sarah Connor (John Connor’s mother played by Linda Hamilton) this cyborg assassin is known as The Terminator (Arnold Schwarzenegger), he is a living tissue over a metal endoskeleton.
-This makes The Terminator look human.
+Skynet devises a plan to stop him by sending an artificially intelligent cyborg assassin to the past—specifically, 1984—to kill Sarah Connor (John Connor’s mother, played by Linda Hamilton).
+This cyborg assassin is known as The Terminator (Arnold Schwarzenegger).
+He’s living tissue over a metal endoskeleton, making him look human.

-The resistant learned of this and sent someone to save Sarah Connor, Kyle Reese (Michael Biehn) was sent because the death of Sarah Connor in 1984 means that John Connor will never be born and cease to exist in the future.
+The resistance learns of this and sends someone to save Sarah Connor.
+Kyle Reese (Michael Biehn) is sent because the death of Sarah Connor in 1984 means John Connor will never be born and will cease to exist in the future.

-Other than being a critical success, The Terminator grew in fan base and after a very long time, 7 years to be exact James Cameron later on decided to make for us the Terminator junkies, Judgment Day, or better known Terminator 2: Judgment Day (1991), bringing back Arnold and this time he is the good guy.
+Other than being a critical success, The Terminator grew a massive fan base.
+After a very long time—seven years, to be exact—James Cameron decided to make Judgment Day, better known as Terminator 2: Judgment Day (1991), for us Terminator junkies.
+This time, Arnold is the good guy.

-I don’t need to say more, if you have not seen this flick, I wonder why you are still bothering to go to the cinema (it is that good) you should be banned.
+I don’t need to say more.
+If you haven’t seen this flick, I wonder why you’re still bothering to go to the cinema (it’s that good).
+You should be banned.

 0 comments: